lstefanello/gitupdate/README.md

-Gitupdater goes into the directory you keep your cloned repositories into and automatically goes through each one, running git pull to pull new code and then compiling it.
+Gitupdate goes into the directory you keep your cloned git repositories in.
+It goes through each one of them, pulls, and compiles code for you, since manually updating several git repositories is time consuming and irritating.